 The “B” Word

 A lot of people grimace when they hear the B word.
 In past conversations with friends and family about budgeting some words that surfaced are “restrictive”, “annoying”, “boring”, “time-consuming”, “unnecessary”, “too difficult”, and so on.
+What is a personal budget?
+Depressing, they say.

 Well, dear reader, they couldn’t be more wrong.